i-m-aditya/scroll-reth/README.md

 # Scroll L2 Follower Node

-**Note: This project is currently experimental and a work in progress.
-There are several aspects that are still under development, and the codebase is subject to significant changes.
-Use this project with caution and expect potential issues and bugs.
-Contributions and feedback are welcome to help improve and stabilize the project.**

 This project implements a follower node for Scroll L2 that participates in the public mempool of transactions but does not participate in the consensus of block building.
 It leverages the highly modular `reth` stack and `alloy` to achieve its functionality.

 ## Overview